 At the time that a pandemic is declared, and in keeping with current infection control best practices, Bruyère may prevent access to all of its sites for anyone who is not directly involved in the care of in-patients or residents.
-Consequently, study research staff and research participants may not have access to our hospital sites.
+Consequently, project research staff and research participants may not have access to our hospital sites.

-Given that the suspension of research activities at Bruyère may have adverse effects on research participants and the integrity of a research study, outline the contingency plans for the research study in this section.
+Given that the suspension of research activities at Bruyère may have adverse effects on research participants and the integrity of a research study, outline the contingency plans for the research project in this section.

-If it is the opinion of the Investigator (Primary Investigator or co-investigator at Bruyère) that the suspension of the research study has the potential to cause significant adverse effects for the research participants, the contingency plan must incorporate appropriate steps to mitigate these risks for research participants.
-Alternatively, if it is in the best interests of research participants to continue with the research study, the contingency plan should include the relocation of the research study to a temporary off-site location.
+If it is the opinion of the Responsible Site Investigator that the suspension of the research project has the potential to cause significant adverse effects for the project's research participants, the contingency plan must incorporate appropriate steps to mitigate these risks for research participants.
+Alternatively, if it is in the best interests of research participants to continue with the research study, the contingency plan should include the relocation of the research project to a temporary off-site location.
 The off-site location should not expose research participants to an increased risk without the approval of the REB.